Travelling to Geelong on a budget and want to know all the best free things to do in Geelong?

 Most visitors start their Geelong sightseeing at the Waterfront.
 It’s one of the most popular places to visit in Geelong, and it’s possible to spend hours here without spending a cent.

 Take a wander along the Baywalk and soak up the sea air while gazing at the sparkling blue water.

 Along the way, you’ll pass yachts bobbing in the breeze, lush gardens, colourful painted bollards, public art installations, kids playgrounds and a youth activity centre, piers, jetties, and promenades, a historic carousel, giant sky wheel, and mind-blowing views.

 Bring a picnic or barbecue and make a day of it.

 Staying a few days?
-Click here to find the best accommodation in Geelong.
+Find the best Accommodation in Geelong here.

 2) Take A Dip At Eastern Beach